 Cost comparison

-In many cases, an AI assistant can handle hundreds of enquiries at a fraction of the cost of a staffed solution – without breaks, holidays, or staffing gaps.
+In many cases, an AI assistant can handle hundreds of enquiries at a fraction of the cost of a staffed solution—without breaks, holidays, or staffing gaps.

-Consistency & control
+Consistency and control

 When to consider the switch

-AI assistants are best suited for:
+AI assistants are particularly well-suited for:

-• Agencies that receive high enquiry volumes
+• Agencies receiving high enquiry volumes across multiple channels

 • Businesses looking to reduce reliance on external call handling

-• Agencies expanding without increasing headcount
+• Agencies expanding coverage without increasing headcount

 A smarter way to scale

-It’s not just about saving money.
-It’s about creating a smarter, more consistent way to engage with clients – at any time, on any channel, without compromise.
+It's not just about saving money.
+It's about creating a smarter, more consistent way to engage with clients—at any time, on any channel, without compromise.